 We’ve established that there are a huge number of web designers floating around the web, so how do you narrow down your search?
 There are certain things to look for when you are assessing the Company that has caught your eye.

 3.1.
 Years of experience

-Maybe not the top of everybody’s list but certainly a consideration for most clients.
+Maybe not at the top of everybody’s list but certainly a consideration for most clients.
 Prices can vary significantly and it’s definitely worth shopping around.
 You are dealing in an international, competitive market, don’t be afraid to get a quote from outside your own country.
-The wages and overhead cost is some developing countries can make them very attractive and the skills are right up there with the best.
+The wages and overhead costs in some developing countries can make them very attractive and the skills are right up there with the best.

 3.4.
 Possible changes

 Pay attention to what your price quote includes.
 Some companies charge extra for changes you want (and there are likely to be some even with the best designs) or additional support.
 If these are not mentioned, ask about them.
 Suddenly a very competitive quote can be significantly less attractive.

 4. Contact a few of them to explain your project and learn more about the final price